s1adem4n/tado-api-proxy/README.md

 ### Tips for Developers

-If you're building tools that use this proxy, please use this tips to decrease detection possibility:
+If you're building tools that use this proxy, please use these tips to decrease detection possibility:

 - **Randomize request intervals** – Add jitter instead of fixed polling
 - **Reduce overnight activity** – Lower request frequency during sleep hours